subhagopalakrishnan/calories-plate/README.md

 1. Push your code to GitHub
 2. Import your repository on [Vercel](https://vercel.com)
-3. Add environment variable `GEMINI_API_KEY` in Vercel project settings
+3. Add environment variable `HF_API_KEY` in Vercel project settings
 4. Deploy!

 For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md)